jetify-com/devbox/docs/app/docs/devbox_examples/languages/nim.md

 title: Nim
 ---

 Nim projects can be run in Devbox by adding Nim and Nimble to your project.
-For some platforms, Nimble may return an error if OpenSSL is not available, so we recommend including `openssl_1_1` in your pacakges as well
+For some platforms, Nimble may return an error if OpenSSL is not available, so we recommend including `openssl_1_1` in your packages as well

 [**Example Repo**](https://github.com/jetpack-io/devbox-examples/tree/main/development/nim/spinnytest)